Bankruptcy: Credit Counseling Before Filing

 - A thorough review of your personal finances

 - Personal budget plan

-Credit counseling sessions usually last roughly an hour or so and may be done online, over the telephone, or in-person.
-If you can't afford to pay for its services, you may request a fee waiver before the session starts (approved counseling organizations are required to provide free services to those who can't afford it).
+Credit counseling sessions usually last roughly an hour or so and may be done online, over the telephone, or in person.
+If you can't afford to pay for its services, you may request a fee waiver before the session starts (approved counseling organizations are required to provide free services to those who can't afford them).
 Depending on where you live and other factors, a counseling session may cost roughly $50.